aclist/annoyances/README.md

 no_startup:

-Naive method of disabling startup fanfare when booting the game.
+Naive method of disabling startup fanfare when booting Worms: Armageddon.